sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionchanged:: 7.3
       Add ``--tag`` long option.

-.. option:: -d path, --doctree path
+.. option:: -d path, --doctree-dir path

    Since Sphinx has to read and parse all source files before it can write an output file, the parsed source files are cached as "doctree pickles".